JetBrains/teamcity-documentation/topics/configuring-connections.md

 To create a TeamCity connection that uses a GitLab OAuth Application:

-1. Choose the project where you would like to create a new connection, noting that the connection will only be available to subprojects of the chosen project.
+1. Choose the project where you would like to create a new connection, noting that the connection will only be available to the chosen project and its subprojects.
 2. Go to *Project Settings | Connections* and click *Add Connection*.
 3. Choose *GitLab.com* or *GitLab CE/EE*.
 4. If you do not already have a GitLab OAuth Application, follow the GitLab instructions to create an OAuth Application in one of the following scopes: